Responsible Gambling Awareness Week

 Responsible gambling awareness week is held annually in May and focuses on the promotion of responsible gambling and services that assist people with problem gambling issues throughout Australia.

 Events

-Events for the week are typically organised at a local level and have been hosted and supported by local gambling venues, local councils, problem gambling services, local libraries and educational institutes. which can include morning tea, lunch, talks from gambling help agencies and former gamblers, giveaways and displays in public spaces.
+Events for the week are typically organised at a local level and have been hosted and supported by local gambling venues, local councils, problem gambling services, local libraries and educational institutes.
+Events can include morning tea, lunch, talks from gambling help agencies and former gamblers, giveaways and displays in public spaces.

 Partners

 A steering committee made up of members of the following organisations helps to guide and support Responsible Gambling Awareness Week: